datacarpentry/python-ecology-lesson/_episodes/01-intro-to-python.md

 see [here](https://docs.python.org/2.5/ref/keywords.html) for a complete list).
 In general, even if it's allowed, it's best to not use other function names (e.g., `list`, `mean`, `data`, `len`).
 If in doubt, check the help to see if the name is already in use.
 It's also not allowd to use a dot or minus (`.`, `-`) within a variable name as in `my.dataset` or `my-dataset`.
 It is also recommended to use _nouns_ for variable names, and _verbs_ for function names.
 It's important to be consistent in the styling of your code (where you put spaces, how you name variables, etc.).
 A speciality of python is [indentation](https://docs.python.org/3/reference/lexical_analysis.html#indentation), which is used to define code blocks and consequently structures a program.
 While this is generally a good style for program code, in the case of python, it is a language requirement.
 Using a consistent coding style makes your code clearer to read for your future self and your collaborators.
 There are several style guides for python, e.g. [python's PEP 8](https://www.python.org/dev/peps/pep-0008/), [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html), and [The Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/writing/style/).
+### Comments
+It is useful to leave notes, and explanations in your scripts.
+The comment character in python is `#`, anything to the right of a `#` in a script will be ignored by python.

 Just remember how we assigned a value to `weight_kg`: